evaherbst/MyoGenerator/README.md

  ## Troubleshooting Errors

  - Note that you need to close the .csv file with the muscle metrics before more information can be written to it.
 Otherwise you will get an error.
- - If you do not have admin rights, there may be issues with writing the files to your drive (causing error when first submitting the file information and muscle name).
+ - If you do not have permissions to write and read and edit files in the folder you designated, this will throw an error.
 This could be a problem in university settings where researchers do not always have admin accounts (although for some of us it has worked without admin rights, so it probably depends on the exact permissions you have).
 We recommend testing on another computer with admin rights if possible or contacting your IT department.